 The title characters of The Powerpuff Girls frequently use their powers for other things when they're not fighting crime or monsters, such as cleaning their room.
 However the most frequent use of their ability of flight is used to simply get around.
 There is hardly a time they aren't floating around rather than walking.

-In one episode of Superman: The Animated Series, Clark accidentally drops his pencil under his desk and, after making sure no one's looking, retrieves it by lifting the entire desk in the air.
+In one episode, Clark accidentally drops his pencil under his desk and, after making sure no one's looking, quickly lifts the entire desk over his head to retrieve it.

 Another instance, he has heat vision that can melt any form of metal, which he uses to shave.Justified though, as his hair is probably stronger than any Earth metal (that's why he's always so well coiffed).

 Megas XLR: Coop abused his mecha's abilities at every possible opportunity, usually just for rather mundane things.
 That's not counting all the times he's just showing off because he's bored.
 The show also used this trope from the other direction.
 Even though he's in a giant mech with enough firepower to destroy planets and can fly at interstellar speeds, he still has to deal with things like traffic and annoying drivers.
 In one episode, Megas got towed and Coop had to jump through all the hoops, including retaking the driver's exam, to get back a giant robot that could smite the world with the press of a button.

 In Xiaolin Showdown, the Xiaolin Dragons occasionally use their Shen Gong Wu to do their chores.
 For example, Clay using the Third Arm Sash for sweeping.
 The monks also use their elemental powers at one point for the arduous and life-affirming task of...cleaning the dishes.
 And then there's the time they used their powers to throw a pool party.